 Ecosystem services from the Camargue

 As the result of its large variety of habitats, water availability, connection with the Mediterranean landscape, and its place in the network of European migratory birds, the Camargue performs a number of key ecological functions They include habitat provision, specific diversity maintenance (birds, insects, and amphibians), water purification and nutrient cycling (Isenman, 2004).
-The area therefore provides a number of important ecosystem services from the area, and many of these are significant in relation to the local and regional economy (Table 5.6) (Mathevet, 2000; Perennou & Aufrey, 2007).
+The area therefore provides a number of important ecosystem services from the area, and many of these are significant in relation to the local and regional economy (Error!
+Reference source not found.)
+(Mathevet, 2000; Perennou & Aufrey, 2007).
 The high primary productivity of the area supports provisioning services in the form of agriculture production (especially rice), and the fresh water marshes also supports hunting and fishing, and salt production is significant for the saline lagoons.
 In addition